LukeZGD/4tify-linux/README.md

 ## Important Note
 * This is still very much an early phase project, use it at *your own risk.* If you have any issues, or find any bugs please report them.
-* Make sure these are installed onto your system before proceeding: [libusbmuxd](https://github.com/libimobiledevice/libusbmuxd), python 2 (unfortunately), cUrl, expect.
+* Make sure these are installed onto your system before proceeding: [libusbmuxd](https://github.com/libimobiledevice/libusbmuxd), python 2 (unfortunately), [cUrl](https://github.com/curl/curl), expect.
+* You may need to edit your `~/.ssh/config file` to enable the ssh-dss (DSA) public key algorithm to be able to ssh into your device.
+For further information check [OpenSSH Legacy Options](https://www.openssh.com/legacy.html) page.

 ## What's Supported
 * iPhone 4 (3,1)